-In-School Detention -- In-School Detention (ISD) is designed to minimize the need for outof school suspension except when the student's presence will lead to violence or further disruption.
-The ISS classroom students will be required to complete schoolwork and complete all work assigned by the ISS monitor.
+In-School Detention -- In-School Detention (ISD) is designed to minimize the need for outof-school suspension except when the student's presence will lead to potential violence or further disruption of others and instruction.
+In the ISS classroom, students will be required to complete all schoolwork, as well as, complete all work assigned by the ISS monitor.

 Out-of-School Suspension- Out-of-school suspension is the denial of the privilege of attending school.
-Students under suspension shall not be present upon any school grounds or property or attend any school sponsored activity or event except for a prearranged conference with the principal.
-Students under suspension who are on school property or attending a school-sponsored event or activity may be suspended for additional days or may be prosecuted for criminal trespass.
+Students, under current suspension, shall not be present upon any school grounds or property or attend any school-sponsored activity or event except for a prearranged conference with the principal.
+Students, under current suspension, who are on school property or attending a school-sponsored event or activity may be suspended for additional days or may be prosecuted for criminal trespassing.

-In the case of suspension by the school principal, the parent and/or guardian shall be notified within 24 hours of such suspension and advised of the reason thereof.
+In the case of suspension, by the school principal, the parent and/or guardian shall be notified within 24 hours of such suspension and advised of the reason thereof.
 If a student is to be sent home during normal school hours, a parent and/or guardian shall be notified before the student is dismissed.

 No student shall be sent home during normal school hours until a parent and/or guardian has first been notified.